 - 1. Full-time paraeducators are scheduled to work 7 hours a day.
-Any time over a 7 hour day must be approved by the Director of Special Education. - 2.
-Beginning in the 2010-2011 school year, paraeducator staff development requirements will be tiered based on the special education experiences and/or credentials of the paraeducator. - Para's who have worked less than three (3) years as a Special Education Paraeducator will be required to have 20 hours of inservice (or 2 hours for every month employed). - Para's who have worked as a Special Education Paraeducator for the past three (3) years in U.S.D. #261 will only be required to have 10 hours of inservice (or 1 hour for every 2 months employed). - All paraeducators will be required to have a two (2) hour orientation. - Beginning with the 2010-2011 school year, paraeducators will be required to attend 30 minutes of instructional inservice.
-This inservice will be provided at your building and will be coordinated by the building principal.
+Any time over a 7 hour day must be approved by the Director or Assistant Director of Special Education. - 2.
+Beginning in the 2010-2011 school year, paraeducator staff development requirements will be tiered based on the special education experiences and/or credentials of the paraeducator. - Para's who have worked less than three (3) years as a Special Education Paraeducator will be required to have 20 hours of inservice (or 2 hours for every month employed). - Para's who have worked as a Special Education Paraeducator for the past three (3) years in U.S.D. #261 will only be required to have 10 hours of inservice (or 1 hour for every 2 months employed). - All paraeducators will be required to have a two (2) hour orientation. - Paraeducators will be required to attend 30 minutes of instructional inservice.
+This inservice will be provided at your building and will be coordinated by the building principal. - Beginning 2013/2014, paraprofessional in-service hours will be recorded on My Learning Plan.